wp-plugins/thecartpress/readme.txt

 8. Back-end: Settings
 9. Back-end: Dashboard

+== Upgrade Notice ==
+1. Restore Checkout Editor steps
+2. Take a look to Catalogue and product detail in your store.
+Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.3.2 =
+* SEPA support: Single Euro Payments Area
+* Custom Login: Allows to select any page as login page
+* UI Improvements: Tabs in product fields
+* Theme Compat: 100% compatibility with all WordPress themes
+* Shortcodes, widgets and archives support multidevices
+* Colored buy button
+* More hooks
+* Load translation file: Checks the languages folder inside the TheCartPress plugin first, and then the default WordPress languages folder.
+* Checkout: New address_2 field and reordering fields in Billing Box or Shipping Box.

 = 1.3.1 =
 * New Translations updates German and Italian: thanks to the community
 * WishList styles